sac3g15/CoastSat_noc/README.md

     17. `NIR_DRK_THRESH` = Near-infrared reflectance; values less than are considered potential cloud shadow
     18. `CLD_PRJ_DIST`= Maximum distance (km) to search for cloud shadows from cloud edges
     19. `BUFFER` = Distance (m) to dilate the edge of cloud-identified objects

+6. The final setting is the download.
+True, download the images (runs the section below).
+False = stops the download below (in case the images have already been downloaded)

 ### 3.1 Create a coordinate list of regions of interest at study site